goncalo-oliveira/channels/README.websockets.md

 ## Design

 Unlike TCP or UDP Channels, the library does not provide a low-level server to handle WebSocket connections.
-Instead, it provides a pipeline builder to create a Channel and its associated middleware over an existing WebSocket connection.
-While this could allow the library to be used with any HTTP server that can produce a WebSocket connection, it does provide extension methods that make it super easy to use with the ASP.NET Core middleware.
+Instead, it provides a factory to create a Channel on top of an existing WebSocket connection.
+It also provides extension methods to make it super easy to integrate with the ASP.NET Core middleware.

 Unlike the TCP and UDP Channels, the WebSockets middleware does not deliver raw byte buffers to the input pipeline.
 Instead, it delivers a `WebSocketMessage` instance, which contains the message type and payload, since web sockets support both binary and text messages.

 > [!TIP]
 > Messages delivered to the input pipeline are always complete messages (`WebSocketMessage.EndOfMessage: true`).
-If a fragmented message is received, the channel will buffer the fragments until the message is complete and only then deliver it to the input pipeline.
+If a fragmented message is received, the channel will buffer the fragments until it is complete and only then deliver it to the input pipeline.

 When writing to the output pipeline, the library provides built-in middleware for sending binary, text or fragmented messages, so either of the following types can be directly written to the output pipeline:

 - `byte[]` which is sent as a (complete) binary message
 - `IByteBuffer` also sent as a (complete) binary message
-- `string` which is sent as a (complete) text message
+- `string` which is sent as a (complete) text message (utf-8 encoded)
 - `WebSocketMessage` which gives you full control over the message type and content

 ## Usage